-With Ramadan set to begin next week, with a probable start date of April 12, now's a good time to reflect on how we approach the holy month.
+With Ramadan set to begin this weekend, now's a good time to reflect on how we approach the holy month.

 This mindset does not only apply to those fasting, who refrain from food and drink from sunrise to sunset, but to those – such as our dear friends and colleagues – not observing Ramadan.

 There are a number of small and common-sense things to bear in mind, to accommodate the month's change of pace, as well as the physical and psychological state of those fasting.

 Here are seven potential faux pas to avoid in the workplace and at home during the holy month, for those not observing Ramadan.